DominicMachado/DominicMachado.github.io/docs/clas-199-f22/schedule.md

 ### Wednesday, September 28
 - Antiquity and Origin Stories: The Black Perspective
-- **Reading (due before class)**: Read Glaude's [chapter](https://drive.google.com/file/d/1Nyd7iF1oK1zhMOq316WcQzjhAjYniwF5/view?usp=sharing) on Black appropriation of the Exodus story.
+- **Reading (due before class)**: Read Glaude's [chapter](https://drive.google.com/file/d/1Nyd7iF1oK1zhMOq316WcQzjhAjYniwF5/view?usp=sharing) on Black uses of the Exodus story in the 19th century alongside Garnet's 1843 [*Address to Slaves of the United States*](https://www.blackpast.org/african-american-history/1843-henry-highland-garnet-address-slaves-united-states/).
-- **Optional Response #6**: Compare and contrast Black uses of the story of Exodus with the way that white writers used the curse of Ham and other stories
+- **Optional Response #6**: Compare and contrast Black uses of the story of Exodus with the way that white writers used the curse of Ham and other stories.

 [Back to top.](#top)